 When vandals or thieves willfully damage your property and steal your possessions, putting your life back in order can be a large undertaking.
 It can be a tremendous burden for a person who has just experienced such a trauma to prepare and document all of the details necessary to pursue the subsequent insurance claim.
-We at Keys Claims Consultants, Inc. stand ready to assist you with the process.
+We at Keys Claims Consultants, LLC stand ready to assist you with the process.

 Notification: Before the scene is disturbed, file a police report.
 Without delay, notify your insurance agent or carrier of the loss.